lorensr/lorensr.github.io/_posts/2013-12-10-the-nsa-an-inside-view.md

 Fix typos or grammatical errors by proposing edits on [Github](https://github.com/lorensr/lorensr.github.io/blob/master/_posts/2013-12-10-the-nsa-an-inside-view.md).

 <br />

+_This essay was deemed UNCLASSIFIED and approved for public release by the NSA's office of Pre-Publication Review on 11/21/2013 (PP 14-0081)._

 _Note: When I make a company that stores private user data, I will do all I can to make sure that no party, including the US government, can access that data without permission.
 Since the company will be incorporated in the US, the only permission that will be given is what the company is legally required to give, which is permission to the USG pursuant to court orders.
 I would also notify the users that their data was accessed, if it was legal to do so._